dapr/blog/daprblog/content/posts/2021/php-sdk.md

 Furthermore, many legacy applications are written in PHP (I've maintained a couple of them).
 There's a drive to keep adding more features and deliver more value, but there comes the point where some solutions are better written in another language, other than PHP.
 Microservices present a unique solution to this problem allowing developers to use the language and storage methodologies that best solve their challenges.
 However, when you have a large legacy application, microservices seem like a dreamland that you'll never be able to reach without significant management buy-in to rewrite everything from the ground up.

 This is where Dapr can offer a lot of value.
-Dapr's building blocks let you interface with technologies that may be hard to integrate with PHP, through its bindings, statement management and pub/sub.
+Dapr's building blocks let you interface with technologies that may be hard to integrate with PHP, through its bindings, state management, and pub/sub.
 With a Dapr PHP SDK, you can implement best practices and patterns without throwing away all of your legacy code.

 ## Let's get into code